 If you store your data on-premise you have more control but you still have to ensure your system is reliable and maintained regularly.
 Ensuring a server room is protected by fire will require not just systems and processes but also specialist personnel, as well as regular maintenance.

-The Pyrorack is already installed in all the Zella Pro and ready to use.
-It's located at the top of the unit where it continuously checks the air quality.
+If you choose to add the fire protection system, we will install it for you in your Zella Pro or Zella Hut and it will be ready to use.
+The Pyrorack will be located at the top of the unit where it continuously checks the air quality.
 Hot air and smoke tend to rise so by placing the system at the top you will be sure any issue will be detected quickly.

 The Pyrorack has a two sensor system: when the sensors detect smoke the alarm will sound for 30 seconds and the Pyrogen gas will be damped within a millisecond of detection.
 The gas kills the oxygen, and therefore the fire, in a matter of seconds as the Zella Pro is fully sealed.